Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Conclusions

-Although we obtain excellent qualitative agreement with experiment and are able to provide an atomistic view on the origins of the isotope effects measured in this interface, quantitative agreement on the magnitude of the isotope effect on the work-function change and on the adsorption energy remains ellusive.
-We are left with the conclusion that this disagreement is likely coming from slightly different conditions in experiment or the remaining approximations that were employed in this work, namely, the DFT functional and the SL-RPC approximation.
-We suggest that the functional would be the largest source of remaining errors, given the known drawbacks that functionals based on generalized gradient approximations present for adsorbates on metallic surfaces \cite{MAURER201672}.
-This motivates the training of fitted (or machine-learned) potentials on a higher level of theory, for example employing functionals that, beyond grasping many-body dispersion interactions, also mitigate the self-interaction error and capture long-range screening~\cite{LiuNeaton2017, Hofmann_2013}.
+Although we obtain excellent qualitative agreement with experiment and are able to provide an atomistic view on the origins of the isotope effects measured in this interface, there are still remaining differences in the magnitude of the isotope effect, in particular on the adsorption energy.
+We are left with the conclusion that this disagreement is likely coming from slightly different conditions in experiment e.g., clustering of molecules at lower coverages, or the remaining approximations that were employed in this work.
+The most prominent approximations are the DFT functional and the SL-RPC approximation.
+We also cannot rule out that very slow degrees of freedom are not sufficiently sampled within the dynamical simulations.
+Nevertheless, we suggest that the exchange-correlation functional would be the largest source of remaining errors, given the known drawbacks that functionals based on generalized gradient approximations present for adsorbates on metallic surfaces \cite{MAURER201672}, and the scatter of binding energies and distances we observed for different functionals and vdW corrections.
+Moreover, the functionals that yield good binding energies in comparison to experiment, seem to predict a work-function variation with distance to the surface that is too small.
+All of these observations motivate the training of fitted or machine-learned potentials that include long-range electrostatic interactions~\cite{Grisafi:2019ho} and are based on more accurate potential energy surfaces~\cite{LiuNeaton2017, Hofmann_2013}.
 Such potentials would both decrease the cost related to statistical sampling and increase the (quantitative) predictive power of these simulations.